 How to Apply for CHIP Insurance

-With most health insurance plans, you’re supposed to apply for coverage during the open enrollment period, which usually begins in the fall and ends at the end of January (unless your plan starts on Jan.
+With most health insurance plans, you apply for coverage during the open enrollment period, which usually begins in the fall and ends at the end of January (unless your plan starts on Jan.
 1).
-That’s expected to change in 2019, when the open enrollment period will be shorter and end mid-December.
+That changed for the 2019 coverage year, with the open enrollment period beginning in Nov.
+1 and ending on Dec.
+15.

 But anyone who wants CHIP coverage (or Medicaid) for a qualifying child or pregnant woman can apply for health insurance at any point during the year.
 You can begin your application over the phone (by calling 1-800-318-2596) and have it mailed to your home.
 Or you can complete an application online through the Health Insurance Marketplace.